briankung/parallel_markets_challenge/README.md

 - [x] Support for files larger than 3MB (upload progress indicator, etc)
 - [ ] Detecting and handling updating addresses for existing customers with matching names/SSNs
 - [x] Tests

+## Conclusion

+After getting the basics done, I was hoping to work on authentication with Devise next.
+Unfortunately got a bit caught up in configuring Devise.
+I should have used basic authentication instead!
+It ended up being slower rather than faster to implement using Devise.
+I think the issue is that I wasn't aware of *all* of the configuration I needed to do (aware: db, config files, controller strong parameters; unaware: playing nice with turbolinks, Devise controller override failures, which link helpers to use).
+I finally got all the data to go through the forms to the Devise RegistrationsController when I tried to change the "New Investor" links on the Investor Index page and some fancy turbolinks feature wouldn't let the page load.
+That was the straw that broke this camel's back.🐫

+Thankfully I was bothered enough by the one failing test to investigate what was happening - despite some default system tests passing with the broken user flow!
+It would have been terribly embarrassing to send it off saying "it works!"
+Another win for testing.

+A bit disappointing I didn't get more of the stretch goals, but here we are at 2.5 hours, so off we go.